blacklightpy/vaultofknowledge/Family Trees.md

 I guess I could keep them but then just avoid listing the chains of siblings of spouses.

-- 160 GB to list names
+- 240 GB to list names
 - Connections?
 Each person would have 5 siblings, 5 children, 1 spouse and 2 parents
 - I would use a MySQL table.
+Without it, I would not be able to reference a person.
+I would give each person a unique ID, as a long integer.
+- I would link other integers by columns

+INT,NAME,{INT,INT},{INT,INT},INT,{INT,INT}
+50B, 14INT
 ### Model 2: Starting at the bottom